nodejs/node/doc/api/http2.md

 -->

-The `'timeout'` event is emitted after no activity is received for this `'Http2Stream'` within the number of millseconds set using `http2stream.setTimeout()`.
+The `'timeout'` event is emitted after no activity is received for this `'Http2Stream'` within the number of milliseconds set using `http2stream.setTimeout()`.

 #### Event: 'trailers'